What Does It Mean to Be a Cybersecurity Analyst?

 In addition, the cybersecurity analyst is in charge of:

-- Virus software, password protection, and vulnerability management software are examples of configuration tools.
-They’ll assess what the organisation need and apply these technologies to safeguard its data.
+software, password protection, and vulnerability management solution are examples of configuration tools.
+They’ll assess what the organization need and apply these technologies to safeguard its data.

 - Reporting: The analyst will describe what is happening in the network right now and assess its strengths.
 Learning to read these reports is one of the abilities required.
 They will display what is well-protected and alert you to any unexpected network activity.